-&lt;sup>1 The COTP originates at the Captain Jack Substation is southern Oregon.
+1 The COTP originates at the Captain Jack Substation in southern Oregon.
 The first six miles of the line - from the Captain Jack Substation to the California border - is managed by the Bonneville Power Administration.

-&lt;sup>2 The definition of the bulk electric system (BES) can be found at: 2014.
+2 The definition of the bulk electric system (BES) can be found at: 2014.
 North American Electric Reliability Corporation.
 Bulk Electric System Definition Reference Document.
 Version 2, April 2014.